 - Engaging in risky behavior (stealing, dangerous activity) to get more of the substance

 - Physical side effects when the substance wears off (nausea, shaking, dizziness, irritability)

-In addition to the symptoms and behavioral signs above, you may also be able to detect drug or alcohol addiction in another person from the following signs:
+In addition to the symptoms and behavioral signs above, you may also be able to detect drug or alcohol abuse with the help of addiction resources.
+Signs of abuse include:

 - Extreme changes to physical, mental, and emotional health